near/nearcore/docs/practices/workflows/profiling.md

 Once enough profiling data has been gathered, terminate the program.
 Use the `bytehound` CLI tool to operate on the profile.
 I recommend `bytehound server` over directly converting to e.g. heaptrack format using other subcommands as each invocation will read and parse the profile data from scratch.
-This process can take quite some time. `serve` parses the inputs once and makes conversions and other introspection available as interactive steps.
+This process can take quite some time. `server` parses the inputs once and makes conversions and other introspection available as interactive steps.

-You can use `serve` interface to inspect the profile in one of the few ways, download a flamegraph or a heaptrack file.
+You can use `server` interface to inspect the profile in one of the few ways, download a flamegraph or a heaptrack file.
 Heaptrack in particular provides some interesting additional visualizations and has an ability to show memory use over time from different allocation sources.

 I personally found it a bit troublesome to figure out how to open the heaptrack file from the GUI.
 However, `heaptrack myexportedfile` worked perfectly.
 I recommend opening the file exactly this way.

+### Troubleshooting

+#### No output file

+1. Set a higher profiler logging level.
+Verify that the profiler gets loaded at all.
+If you're not seeing any log messages, then something about your working environment is preventing the loader from including the profiler library.
+2. Try specifying an exact output file with e.g. environment variables that the profiler reads.

-### Crashes
+#### Crashes

 If the profiled `neard` crashes in your tests, there are a couple things you can try to get past it.
+First, makes sure your binary has the necessary ambient capabilities (`setcap` command above needs to be executed every time binary is replaced!)

-First, is disabling `jemalloc`.
-Comment out this piece of code in `neard/src/main.rs`:
+Another thing to try is disabling `jemalloc`.
+Comment out this code in `neard/src/main.rs`:

 ```rust
 #[global_allocator]
 static ALLOC: tikv_jemallocator::Jemalloc = tikv_jemallocator::Jemalloc;
 ```

-The other thing you can try is different profilers or different versions of the profilers, although I don't have specific recommendations here.
+The other thing you can try is different profilers, different versions of the profilers or different options made available (in particular disabling the shadow stack in bytehound), although I don't have specific recommendations here.

 We don't know what exactly it is about neard that leads to it crashing under the profiler as easily